fanweixiao/lein-copy-deps/README.md

 # lein-copy-deps

-A Leiningen plugin to copy all a project's jar dependencies into a directory.
+A Leiningen plugin to copy all a project's jar dependencies into target/lib.

 ## Usage

     $ lein copy-deps

+## TODO

+  * Make the output directory configurable.

 ## License